nicolaaswanepoel-hue/CV/dbt/dbt_packages/dbt_utils/README.md

 ### at_least_one ([source](macros/generic_tests/at_least_one.sql))

-Asserts that a column has at least one value that is not `null`.
+Asserts that a column has at least one value.

 **Usage:**